 What causes tetanus?

-Tetanus is caused by the toxin of the bacterium clostridium tetani.
+Tetanus is caused by the toxin of the bacterium Clostridium tetani.
 It’s not spread from person to person.
 It occurs in people who have had a skin or deep tissue wound or puncture.
 It’s also seen in the umbilical stump of infants in developing countries.
 This occurs in places where vaccines for tetanus are not widespread and where parents may not know how to care for the stump after the baby is born.
 After a person is exposed to tetanus, it may take from 3 to 21 days for symptoms to develop.
 On average, symptoms appear around day 8.
-In infants, symptoms may take from 3 days to 2 weeks to develop.
+In babies, symptoms may take from 3 days to 2 weeks to develop.

 What are the symptoms of tetanus?